Benjamin KAHANE

 A Single Sign-On URL is a url that an IdP calls back upon authentication success.

-This takes a form like: `https://{account}.{your-flex-deployment.com}/login/saml/SSO`.
+This takes a form like: https://{account}.{your-flex-deployment.com}/login/saml/SSO.

 An audience restriction is used to identify a specific app.

-Unless customised through Consul KVs, this takes the following value: `urn:ooyala:flex:flex-login-app`.
+Unless customised through Consul KVs, this takes the following value: urn:ooyala:flex:flex-login-app.

 For authentication initiated at the IdP (rather than on Flex) this provides the default redirect destination to which users will be routed upon successful authentication.

-This could be like `https://{account}.{your-flex-deployment.com}` for Flex Core, or like
+This could be like https://{account}.{your-flex-deployment.com} for Flex Core, or like

-`https://{account}.{your-flex-deployment.com}/fmp/index/` for FlexMAM.
+https://{account}.{your-flex-deployment.com}/fmp/index/ for FlexMAM.

------BEGIN CERTIFICATE----- MIIDUjCCAjqgAwIBAgIEUOLIQTANBgkqhkiG9w0BAQUFADBrMQswCQYDVQQGEwJGSTEQMA4GA1UE ... <truncated> ... bHwSoBy5hLPNALaEUoa5zPDwlixwRjFQTc5XXaRpgIjy/2gsL8+Y5QRhyXnLqgO67BlLYW/GuHE= -----END CERTIFICATE-----
+... <truncated> ...

 If debugging SAML login issues, two extra tools will be useful:

 Kibana will also contain messages for any issues.
-Look for messages being generated by the `flex-login-app` and the `flex-authentication-service` in Kibana for extra information on any issues.
+Look for messages being generated by the flex-login-app and the flex-authentication-service in Kibana for extra information on any issues.

 Comments

-0 comments
+5 comments

 Please sign in to leave a comment.